carpentries-incubator/workflows-nextflow/_episodes/07-Simple_Rna-Seq_pipeline.md

 It takes the transcriptome params file as input and creates the transcriptome index by using the `salmon` transcript quantification tool.

-Note how the input declaration defines a transcriptome variable in the process context that it is used in the command script to reference that file in the Salmon command line.
+Note how the input declaration defines a `transcriptome` variable in the process context that it is used in the command script to reference that file in the Salmon command line.

 Try to run it by using the command:

 ~~~
-nextflow run script2.nf
+$ nextflow run script2.nf
 ~~~
 {: .language-bash }